APPLICATION

 Building a crunchy shell on nuts

 A crunchy nut is a nut delivering the crunch of a light biscuit in addition to the nut itself.
-Having the appearance of baked biscuits results in fact from a panning and roasting process.
+Having the appearance of baked biscuits results, in fact, from a panning and roasting process.

 Updated Aug 03, 2021 - 10 min Read